 Ten Things on Wednesday: 6/16/2021

 I'm a single Black professional woman living in the DC area.
-I adopted a tween daughter 7 years ago, and this blog chronicles my journey.
-Feel free to contact me at email@example.com, on Facebook at Adoptive Black Mom, and on Twitter @adoptiveblkmom. ©www.AdoptiveBlackMom.com, 2013-2021.
+I adopted my now adult daughter in 2014, and this blog chronicles my journey.
+Feel free to contact me at firstname.lastname@example.org, on Facebook at Adoptive Black Mom, and on Twitter @adoptiveblkmom. ©www.AdoptiveBlackMom.com, 2013-2022.
 All rights reserved.
 (Don't copy my ish without credit!)
 View all posts by AdoptiveBlackMom

 This entry was posted on Wednesday, June 16th, 2021 at 7:19 pm and tagged with adoption, African American Adoption, african american adoptive families, african american adoptive parenting, african american adoptive parents, african american families, African American Parenting, African American Single Adoptive Mom, African-American Adoptions, pandemic, Parenting, Parenting Teens and posted in Adoptive Black Mom, adoptive parents, Black Adoption, Black Adoptive Mom, Finalization Life, Parenting.
 You can follow any responses to this entry through the RSS 2.0 feed.